Harishchandra: In popular culture

-Poet Raghavanka's Harishchandra Kavya from 12th century in Kannada language is a very popular and acclaimed epic on the life of Harishchandra.
+Poet Raghavanka's Harishchandra Literature from 12th century in Kannada language is a very popular and acclaimed epic on the life of Harishchandra.

 Harishchandra has been the subject of many films in India.
-The earliest is Raja Harishchandra from 1913, written and directed by Dhundiraj Govind Phalke; it is the first full-length Indian feature film., The first "talkie" of Marathi cinema, Ayodhyecha Raja (1932) directed by V. Shantaram, was also based on his life, starring Govindrao Tembe and Durga Khote as the lead roles.
+The earliest is Raja Harishchandra from 1913, written and directed by Dhundiraj Govind Phalke.
+It was the first full-length Indian feature film.
+The first "talkie" of Marathi cinema, Ayodhyecha Raja (1932) directed by V. Shantaram, was also based on his life, starring Govindrao Tembe and Durga Khote in the lead roles.
 The film was later remade under the name Ayodhya Ka Raja (1932) in Hindi, making it the first double-language talkie of Indian cinema.

+Telugu cinema has also produced films on this Hindu mythological subject: in 1935 one titled Harishchandra was directed by P. Pullaiah starring Addanki Srirama Murthy and P. Kannamba; in 1960 another with the same title was directed by Jampana Chandrashekara Rao and starred S. V. Ranga Rao and C. Lakshmi Rajyam.
+The acclaimed Satya Harishchandra (1965 Telugu film) was produced and directed by K. V. Reddy under Vijaya Productions.
+It stars N. T. Rama Rao and S. Varalakshmi.
+K. V. Reddy produced the film simultaneously in Kannada with the same title, starring Dr. Rajkumar.

+K. B. Nagabhushanam directed Harischandra (1944 film) in Tamil starring P. U. Chinnappa and P. Kannamba.
+In later years it was remade again in Tamil with the title of Harichandra (1968 film), directed by K. S. Prakash Rao starring Sivaji Ganesan and G. Varalakshmi which was popularly acclaimed for acting and dialogue.
+Also, in Tamil popular colloquial usage, Raja Harishchandra is synonymous with absolute adherence to the truth.
+A person is often chided as being "a Raja Harishchandra", if he tries to cling to truth even to the detriment of those related to him.

-The Kannada epic Satya Harishchandra was based on 12th century Hoysala poet Raghavanka's work, Harishchandra Kavya starring Rajkumar.
+The Kannada epic Satya Harishchandra (1965 Kannada film) was based on 12th century Hoysala poet Raghavanka's work, Harishchandra Kavya starring Rajkumar.
 At the 13th National Film Awards, the film was awarded the President's silver medal for the Best Feature Film in Kannada.
-The film was hugely successful at the time of its release and is seen as a milestone in Kannada cinema.
+The film was hugely successful at its release and is considered a milestone in Kannada cinema.
 Satya Harishchandra was the third Indian and first South Indian film to be digitally coloured.
 The coloured version, released in April 2008, was a commercial success.
-The Tamil popular hit of Harichandra is a 1968 Tamil-language Hindu mythological film, directed by K. S. Prakash Rao starred by Sivaji Ganesan.
-Also, in popular colloquial usage, Raja Harishchandra is synonymous with absolute adherence to the truth.
-A person is often chided as being "a Raja Harishchandra", if he tries to cling to truth even to the detriment of those related to him.

 In 1985, a Bengali language film Harishchandra Shaibya was released based on the life of King Harishchandra.
 This film was directed by Ardhendu Chatterjee.

-It is also said that Harishchandra was a truthful man, who never lied in his life and is therefore also called Satyavadi (one who always speaks the truth).
+It also said that Harishchandra was a truthful man, who never lied and is therefore also called Satyavadi (one who always speaks the truth).
+The king and the god tale was based on him.